aabbtree77/session-auth-starter/README.md

 ## Introduction

 This is a starter template for a CRUD web app with a session-based authentication.
 It is based on ["Lucia Astro User Name Password" example](https://github.com/lucia-auth/examples/tree/main).
 Node.js, TypeScript, React, Lucia v3, Astro.
-In essense, it is a multi-page application (with a server-side routing and Astro-specific redirects).
+It is an MPA (multi-page application) with the Astro-specific server-side routing (src/pages), redirects such as *return Astro.redirect("/user")* inside signin.astro, and generic redirects such as *window.location.href = "/user";* inside the SignupForm component.

 ```sh
 npm install
 npm run dev
 ```

-The sole reason for this code is to practice web development with a metaframework.
+The sole reason for this code is to check whether Astro can reduce friction and unify BE + FE.
 Kudos to [pilcrow](https://github.com/pilcrowOnPaper) for sharing complete examples with multiple authentication methods and multiple frameworks.

 ## Official "Lucia Astro UserName Password" Example